dorinionut/location-manager/README.md

 Go to the root folder of the project.

-To execute the E2E tests run:
+To execute the E2E tests first start the app:

 ```
-cd client
-npm run build
-cd ../server
 npm run start
 ```

-Open a new terminal inside the root folder of the project and run:
+**then** open a new terminal inside the root folder of the project and run:

 ```
-cd client
 npm run e2e
 ```

 ## Further help